dubzzz/fast-check/website/blog/2023-10-04-finding-back-the-redos-that-impacted-zod/index.md

 );
 ```

-If we applied it to the Zod case we would have written:
+Applying this to the Zod case, we would write:

 ```js
 import { z } from 'zod';